Read more about

-Manufacturing industry in Japan is the most diversified with various advanced industries which are exceedingly successful.
-The manufacturing industry in the country accounts for about 24% of the country's GDP, and most manufacturing industries are concentrated in Kanto region that surrounds the city of Tokyo and the Kansai region which surround the city of Osaka.
-There is also Tokai region which surrounds the Nagoya city.
-Other industrial centers in the country include Honshu which is in the south-western region of the country and the Shikoku in the northern part of the country around the Seto Inland Sea.
-On the northern part of the country is the Kyushu industrial center.
+The manufacturing industry in Japan is the most diversified with various advanced industries which are exceedingly successful.
 Japan has managed to become a leader in technological development in a wide range of fields of manufacturing which include semiconductors, consumer electronics, optical fibers, automobile manufacturing, optoelectronics, copy machines, facsimile, and optical media among others.
 The country is also a leader in biochemistry and fermentation process in the food industry.
-Currently, the companies in Japan are facing stiff competition from emerging rivals in China, South Korea, and even the United States.
-Motor vehicle manufacturing in Japan is one of the most successful subsectors and enjoys a massive portion of the world market share and the country now produces tires, vehicle parts, and engine manufacturing among other components.
 Some of the motor vehicles companies in Japan include Toyota, Honda, Nissan, Suzuki, Mazda, Mitsubishi, Isuzu, and Subaru.
 There are also motorcycle companies like Kawasaki, Yamaha, Suzuki, and Honda.

-Fishing in Japan has been a significant economic activity for several years, and in 1996 the country ranked as the world’s 4th largest fishing country.
-In 2005, the country captured about 4,074,580 metric tons of fish which was a drop from 4,987,703 metric tons in 2000.
-In 1999, the country caught 9,558,615 metric tons of fish while in 1980, the country captured 9,864,422 metric tons of fish.
-Offshore fishing in Japan accounted for about half of the country's total fish caught in the 1980s.
-The cost of fishing utilizes the use of set nets, small boats, or breeding techniques which accounts for approximately 1/3 of the total fishing in the country.
-Medium sized boats fishing offshore account for more than 1/2 of the total fish production in Japan.
+Medium-sized boats fishing offshore account for more than 1/2 of the total fish production in Japan.
 On the other hand, deep fishing from large vessels account for the remaining portion of the total fishing in the country.
 Some of the seafood caught includes crabs, mackerel, tuna, sardines, pollock, salmon sauries, clams, trout, and squid among other seafood species.
 Freshwater fishing in Japan include species like trout, salmon.
 Fish farms and hatcheries account for about 30% of the fishing industry in the country.
 In Japan, there are approximately 300 fish species in the various rivers in the country and some of the fish in these rivers include chub, catfish goby, herring, and other freshwater creatures like crayfish, crabs, and lobsters.
-Japan carries out aquaculture of marine and freshwater in all of the 47 prefectures in the country.
-Japan has world’s biggest fishing fleets which accounts for approximately 15% of the total catch in the world, and this has led to the assertions that Japanese fishing has led to the depletion of the fish stocks like the tuna.

-Tourism in Japan has been a growing industry over the years, and by 2012 the country received more than 8.3 million visitors from around the world, and it became the most visited nation in the whole of Asia and Pacific region.
-In 2013, the tourist arrival in the country surged to 11.25 million tourists, and this was a result of the weakening yen and the ease of acquiring visa among the nations in southwest Asia.
-The summer Olympics of 2020 will be held in Tokyo Japan, and the government is projecting that it will receive approximately 20 million visitors every year by that time.
+Tourism in Japan has been a growing industry over the years.
+The Summer Olympics of 2020 will be held in Tokyo Japan, and the government is projecting that it will receive approximately 20 million visitors every year by that time.
 Some of the famous places in the country include Shibuya, Shinjuku, Asakusa, and Ginza areas in Tokyo.
 Other favorite tourist places include Kyoto and Osaka cities.
 Hokkaido is also a famous destination for tourists and has many ski resorts and luxury hotels with some being constructed around the area.
 Himeji castle is another popular tourist attraction in the country as well.

 Other Important Industries